BUILD CONFIDENCE, INSPIRE CHANGE, TRANSFORM LIVES

 — Aron W., USAHS OT

-2 Based on total MOT and OTD degrees conferred during 2020-2023, as reported by the Integrated Postsecondary Education Data System (IPEDS); data is captured through interrelated surveys conducted annually by the Department of Education’s National Center for Educational Statistics (NCES).
+4 Based on total MOT and OTD degrees conferred during 2020-2023 as reported by the Integrated Postsecondary Education Data System (IPEDS).
+Data is captured by IPEDS through interrelated surveys conducted annually by the Department of Education’s National Center for Educational Statistics (NCES) and from USAHS’ internal graduation data.